Knowing The Past To Influence The Future

 James Pappas, then a student at the University at Buffalo, later a founder of the Langston Hughes Center for the Visual and Performing Arts and now a professor in the UB College of Arts and Sciences - offered instruction in the fundamentals of design and form.
 Erni also put into place a choral workshop.

-The AACC first occupied the Masten Avenue location, which was a former welding business, as a tenant, maintaining its programs on a monthly United Fund stipend.
-With an eye toward the long term viability of the institution, Erni and the board mounted a capital campaign to raise funds to purchase the property and achieve a degree of financial independence.
+The AACC first occupied the Masten Avenue location, a former welding business, as a tenant, maintaining its programs on a monthly United Fund stipend.
+With an eye toward the long-term viability of the institution, Erni and the board mounted a capital campaign to raise funds to purchase the property and achieve a degree of financial independence.

-Now under the guidance of Tina Washington-Abubeker, the African American Cultural Center continues to evolve in response to the changing landscape of real time and the future.
-It serves clientele ages six through senior throughout the city of Buffalo, and remains a sentinel to Malcolm's founding vision.
-With a careful eye on meeting the contemporary needs of its users and patrons, its mission remains steadfast to the guiding principles and ancient rhythms of the ancestry it promotes
+The African American Cultural Center continues to evolve in response to the changing landscape of real-time and the future needs of the community.
+It serves clientele ages six through senior throughout the city of Buffalo and remains a sentinel to Malcolm's founding vision.
+With a careful eye on meeting the contemporary needs of its users and patrons, its mission remains steadfast to the guiding principles and ancient rhythms of the ancestry it promotes and preserves.